cuga-rajal/supercar_plus/README.md

 **Whats New**

-March 2024 - A new version of the Supercar Boarding Ramp Rezzer add-on script is available.
-It uses an improved method to manage ramp object UUIDs which works across region restarts.
-It fixes an issue of vehicles leaving stray ramp objects behind.
+March 27, 2024 - A new version of the Supercar Boarding Ramp Rezzer add-on script is available.
+It uses an improved method to manage ramp object UUIDs which works across region restarts and fixes some bugs.

 The section "Upgrading from a 1.x version of Supercar Plus" has been moved to a separate document in this repository since 2.x is now a couple years old.

-Version 2.0.4 has the following changes since 2.0:
+Version 2.0.5 has the following changes since 2.0:

-- Supports an option for reverse-direction left-right wheel rotation (see Wheel Rotation section for details)
+- Improved features for Auto-Park and Boarding Ramp rezzer.
+Faster time to sit and drive.
-- Restored original speed of 1st gear from version 1.x
+- Expanded wheel support -- option for reverse-direction left-right wheel rotation (see Wheel Rotation section for details)
 - A single script to manage all headlights and brake lights, optional replacement for a script per light
-- Internal scripting improvements and bug fixes
+- Many internal scripting improvements, bug fixes, and features to manage edge cases

 *April 18, 2023*